arunkaushik/exoredis/readme.md

 ### Installation
 1. Download the source code of exoredis from github and put it into a directory.
-2. Compile source code with make: `$> make -B`
+2. Compile source code with make: `$> make -B` OR
+3. If make utility is not installed, run gcc command as: `$> gcc -o  exoredis ds/utilities.c ds/linkedlist.c ds/hashtable.c ds/bitmap.c ds/skiplist.c ds/commands.c server/protocol.c server/redisserver.c -levent`
-3. Run exoredis with file path to rdb file: `$> ./exoredis /path/to/rdb_file/file.rdb` OR
+4. Run exoredis with file path to rdb file: `$> ./exoredis /path/to/rdb_file/file.rdb` OR
-4. Run exoredis without file path: `$> ./exoredis`
+5. Run exoredis without file path: `$> ./exoredis`
-5. Exoredis has a minimal test framework written in ruby.
-If ruby is insatalled on test machine you can run tests as: `$> ruby tests/test.rb`
+6. If ruby is installed on test machine you can run tests as: `$> cd tests/` and `$> ruby test.rb`

 Exoredis expects a single argument, path to the rdb file where it is supposed to dump the DB.
 If no file path argument is given, it saves the db in current folder in **data.rdb** file.